Skip to content

 Eventually, Mazin started exploring opportunities in the private sector.
 After interviewing with a few companies, including Johnson & Johnson, he said, “The choice was clear.”

-“Helping electrophysiologists provide the highest-quality care to patients” is how Mazin describes his work right now at Biosense Webster, part of the Johnson & Johnson Family of Companies.
+“Helping electrophysiologists provide the highest-quality care to patients” is how Mazin describes his work right now with Johnson & Johnson.

-Clearly, he’s excelling at it, too, as he was recently promoted to the role of Regional Therapy Advancement Manager.
+Clearly, he has excelled at it, too, as he was quickly promoted to the role of Regional Therapy Advancement Manager.

 But one thing to note about that promotion: Right as it came around, Mazin received word that he would soon deploy overseas.
 To Syria.
 For nine months.